benjie-git/CardStock/README.md

 2. download or clone this repository
 3. Linux-only: apt install libasound2-dev libmp3lame-dev libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
 4. Mac-only: brew install lame
+5. To include mp3 support: pip3 install streamp3-313compat

+   Note that this may require setting LDFLAGS and CPPFLAGS to allow finding the lame header and library files.

+    You may need to run this as something like

+   `CPPFLAGS=-I/opt/homebrew/include LDFLAGS=-L/opt/homebrew/lib pip3 install streamp3-313compat` or

+    `CPPFLAGS=-I/usr/local/include LDFLAGS=-L/usr/local/lib pip3 install streamp3-313compat`

+    depending on where the lame library was installed.

-5. pip3 install attrdict3  # installing this first is required for wxpython
+6. pip3 install attrdict3  # installing this first is required for wxpython
-6. pip3 install -r requirements.txt  # note that wxpython can take a long time to build
+7. pip3 install -r requirements.txt  # note that wxpython can take a long time to build
-7. run python3 designer.py
+8. run python3 designer.py
-8. optionally run build.py to create your own standalone applications for the CardStock Designer application.
+9. optionally run build.py to create your own standalone applications for the CardStock Designer application.

 ### 3. Install using pip/pypi:
 1. Linux-only: apt install libasound2-dev libmp3lame-dev libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
 2. Mac-only: brew install lame
 3. To include mp3 support: pip3 install streamp3-313compat

+   Note that this may require setting LDFLAGS and CPPFLAGS to allow finding the lame header and library files.

+    You may need to run this as something like

+   `CPPFLAGS=-I/opt/homebrew/include LDFLAGS=-L/opt/homebrew/lib pip3 install streamp3-313compat` or

+    `CPPFLAGS=-I/usr/local/include LDFLAGS=-L/usr/local/lib pip3 install streamp3-313compat`

+    depending on where the lame library was installed.
 4. pip3 install attrdict3  # installing this first is required for wxpython
 5. pip3 install cardstock  # note that the dependency wxpython can take a very long time to build
 6. run using the newly installed cardstock command